For a Few Dollars More: Music

 The musical score was composed by Ennio Morricone, who had previously collaborated with director Leone on A Fistful of Dollars.
 Under Leone's explicit direction, Morricone began writing the score before production had started, as Leone often shot to the music on set.
-The music is notable for its blend of diegetic and non-diegetic moments through a recurring motif that originates from the identical pocket watches belonging to El Indio and Colonel Mortimer.
+The music is notable for its blend of diegetic and nondiegetic moments through a recurring motif that originates from the identical pocket watches belonging to El Indio and Colonel Mortimer.
 "The music that the watch makes transfers your thought to a different place," said Morricone.
 "The character itself comes out through the watch but in a different situation every time it appears."

 A soundtrack album was originally released in Italy by RCA Italiana.
-In the United States, Hugo Montenegro released a cover version as did Billy Strange and LeRoy Holmes who released a cover version of the soundtrack album with the original American poster art.
+In the United States, Hugo Montenegro released a cover version, as did Billy Strange and LeRoy Holmes, who released a cover version of the soundtrack album with the original American poster art.
 Maurizio Graf sang a vocal "Occhio Per Occhio"/"An Eye For An Eye" to the music of the cue "Sixty Seconds to What?".
-Graf's performance(s) did not appear in the film but were released as tie-in 45 RPM records.
+Graf's performance(s) did not appear in the film, but were released as tie-in 45 rpm records.